 Permits: Location permits can be tricky in Bahrain and may require time persistence and some local knowledge.
 Most permits for public locations are free of charge although some authorities do charge a fee for the permit.
 We’ve secured permits all over Bahrain and this shouldn’t be a barrier to successful productions.
 The Government of Bahrain has imposed a curfew on the waterways around Bahrain between 6pm and 4am.

 Equipment: Bringing in your own equipment into the country requires immigration permits.
 Locally state of the art broadcast equipment and edit suites are available for hire.
-Arabia Video can provide rental services for lighting equipment – KinoFlos, Lowel lights, Studio lights, tripods as well as sliders and Kessler Cranes.
+Arabia Video can provide rental services for lighting equipment – KinoFlos, Lowel lights, Studio lights, tripods as well as sliders.
 Broadcast cameras are also widely available for hire.

 Talent & Casting: Talent in Bahrain in non-union.
 Bahrain is a multicultural society offering unique religious and ethnic talent that can easily help in your casting and talent requirements.
 Other local talents such as musicians, rappers, dancers and comedians are available in the country with several initiatives that help foster these talents.

 Production Crew: Although the film industry is quite new to the kingdom, you will still be able to get a number of professional production crews who are both local and expatriates, freelancers or production houses who have experience in TVCs, short films and corporate video.
 Local directors with international experience are available.